Where it began

 Distribution.
 Supplying sales channels in specific industry sectors.

-“Our vision is to become New Zealand’s regional hub for the commercialisation of world-class medicinal and therapeutic cannabis products.
-We envisage being a leader in the transfer of knowledge and stimulation of increased interest in cannabis science nationwide - through our ongoing R&D activities and quality of products we will achieve our vision”
+“Our vision is to become New Zealand’s regional hub for the commercialisation of world-class medicinal and therapeutic cannabis products while in harmony with the environment”

 “At Greenfern Medicinal We Will Stand by Our Name, Our Service and Our Product.”